Linear cross-entropy certification of quantum computational advantage in Gaussian Boson Sampling: Discussion

-An important feature of the expression we found for the ideal LXE score is that part of its dependence on $R$ can be expressed as a polynomial of degree $2N$ in this variable.
+An important feature of the expression we found for the ideal LXE score is that part of its dependence on $R$ can be written as a polynomial of degree $2N$ in this variable.
 The corresponding coefficients can be computed by counting the number of undirected graphs, associated to certain permutations, with a given number of connected components.
-This property of the ideal score closely resembles a recent result by Ehrenberg et al.~\cite{ehrenberg2023transition} concerning a study on anticoncentration in GBS.
-In their work, these authors calculate the second moment of the GBS distribution, viewed as a function of $\bm{U}$, in the photon-collision-free limit.
-They find that this moment can also be written as a polynomial of degree $2N$ in $R$, whose coefficients are determined in a similar fashion to those found in the expression of the ideal LXE score.
-Since the computation of the ideal score can be directly linked to the computation of the second moment of GBS distributions in the collision-free regime, we may apply the methods of Ehrenberg et al. to find a result analogous to Eq.~\eqref{eq:main_result_lxe_sqz}.
-At this time, more work is required in order to find the relation between the technique of Ref.~\cite{ehrenberg2023transition} and the computation of the coefficients defined in Eq.~\eqref{eq:coefficients_sqz_lxe_score}.
+When we consider setups that use input states with different squeezing parameters, the coefficients also depend on the lengths of the connected components of the graph.
+This property of the ideal score closely resembles a recent result by Ehrenberg et al.~\cite{ehrenberg2023transition, ehrenberg2024second} concerning a study on anticoncentration in GBS.
+In their work, they developed a graph-theoretical technique to compute the first and second moments of the output GBS distribution in the photon-collision-free regime.
+They found that the second moment of the distribution can be expressed as a polynomial of degree $2N$ in $R$, with coefficients computed by counting how many graphs have a specific number of connected components.
+Moreover, they find an expression for the LXE score of an ideal squeezed state model that uses input states with the same squeezing parameter in terms of the first and second moments~\cite{ehrenberg2024second}.

-While our results provide a complete description to determine the ideal LXE score, we must acknowledge that a more detailed analysis of Eqs.~\eqref{eq:coefficients_sqz_lxe_score} and~\eqref{eq:b_coefficients_definition} is needed in order to make the computation of the score better-suited for the validation real-world GBS implementations.
-In addition, such a study would allow us to establish whether the conjectured value of the score for the squeezed states model with no vacuum input modes holds true or not.

-We also recognize the need for a generalization of the methods presented in this work so they can be applied to the computation of the score for GBS setups that use input squeezed states with different squeezing parameters.
-This is necessary in order to validate implementations such as those in Refs.~\cite{zhong2020quantum,zhong2021phase,deng2023gaussian}.
-Taking into account that the matrix representing this type of model can be written in the form $\bm{A}_{\mathrm{sqz}}=\bm{V}\oplus\bm{V}^*$, with $\bm{V}=\bm{U}\bm{\zeta}'\bm{U}^{\mathrm{T}}$ and $\bm{\zeta}'$ a diagonal matrix, we can use most of the steps presented in Sec.~\ref{sec:lxe_gbs} to complete this generalization.
-In an upcoming work we intend to address the computation of the score for this type of model in more detail.